 - 2 slices beef bacon chopped

-- 1/2 cup leftover chopped chicken or turkey
+- 1/2 cup leftover chopped or shredded chicken or turkey

 - 2 tablespoons sugar-free BBQ sauce